Hanging out with hotspots

 A hotspot (personal access point) is a combination of hardware and software that enables a ham with internet connectivity to link directly to digital voice repeaters, D-STAR reflectors, QuadNet Smart Groups, DMR talkgroups, YSF rooms, etc. Basically, these devices act as your personal digital voice repeater and gateway.

 For someone like me who doesn't live within range of a digital voice (DV) repeater, a hotspot is an important key to accessing digital voice systems, a gift that opens doors to the whole wide world.

 1) Hotspot hardware

 There are many different hotspot hardware devices being developed by innovative hams to work with the different flavors of digital voice:

-- Some require a digital voice-capable radio to work with them (these typically have stubby or ceramic antennas for nearby connectivity); others include their own AMBE Vocoder chip so you can operate them without the need for a radio at all, for example, by using a headset with a microphone that is connected to the computer the hotspot is plugged into, or by using a microphone connected to a standalone hotspot.
+- Most require a digital voice-capable radio to work with them (these typically have stubby or onboard ceramic antennas for nearby connectivity); a few include their own AMBE Vocoder chip so you can operate them without the need for a radio at all, for example, by using a headset with a microphone that is connected to the computer the hotspot is plugged into.